-Section 149 read with Schedule IV of Companies Act, 2013 mandates that the Independent Directors of the Company shall hold at least one meeting in a year, without the presence of Non-Independent Directors and members of the management and requires all the Independent Directors to be present at such meeting.
-Your Company recognizes the crucial role that the Independent Directors play in ensuring an efficient and transparent work environment. hence all the Independent Directors of the Company met once during the FY 2021-22 without the presence of any of Non-Independent Directors and/or any of the members of the management on October 19, 2021.
+Section 149 read with Schedule IV of Companies Act, 2013, mandates that the Independent Directors of the Company shall hold at least one meeting in a financial year, without the presence of Non-Independent Directors and Members of the management and, requires that all the Independent Directors of Company shall strive to be present at such meeting.
+Your Company recognizes the crucial role that the Independent Directors play in ensuring an efficient and transparent work environment.
+It is to note that the company has only one independent director.

-21. Formal Annual Evaluation
+20. Formal Annual Evaluation

-The effectiveness of the Board is crucial to the overall success of the Company and the Company undertakes a formal assessment of the operation of the Board, Board Committees and individual Directors annually.
+The effectiveness of the Board is crucial to the overall success of the Company and the

+Company undertakes a formal assessment of the operation of the Board.
+Board Committees, and individual Directors annually.
 The evaluation is an important part of the Board's corporate governance framework.
-The Companies Act, 2013 (Act) has mandated the need to ensure effectiveness of the Board governance and requires a statement indicating the manner in which formal annual evaluation has been made by the Board of its own performance and that of its committees and individual directors.
+The Companies Act, 2013 ("Act") mandated the need to has ensure effectiveness of the Board governance and requires a statement indicating the manner in which formal annual evaluation has been made by the Board of its own performance and that of its committees and individual directors.

-Structured questionnaires/ performance evaluation forms were prepared taking into consideration inputs received from the Directors for evaluation of the Board effectiveness which were broadly based on the parameters like Strategic Operational Oversight, the Dynamics, Composition, Level of Expertise, Terms of Reference, Board support and processes, Governance etc. The Board evaluated the effectiveness of its functioning and that of the Committees and of Chief Executive Officer and of individual directors by seeking their inputs on various aspects Board/Committee Governance.
+questionnaires/performance Structured evaluation forms were prepared taking into consideration inputs received from the Directors for evaluation of the Board effectiveness which were broadly based on the parameters like Strategic and Operational Oversight, the Dynamics, Composition, Level of Expertise, Terms of Reference, Board support and processes, Governance etc. The Board evaluated the effectiveness of its functioning and that of the Committees, if any and of individual directors by seeking their inputs various aspects of on Board/Committee Governance.